 - Click the Connect button.

-In the one-to-several scenario, you can receive return audio from only one of the sites to which you're sending.
-In the one-to-one scenario, you can receive "confirmation" audio (or whatever audio you want to hear) from the remote site, from *each* site.
+In the one-to-several scenario, you can receive return audio from only one of the sites you're sending to.
+In the one-to-one scenario, you can receive "confirmation" audio (or whatever audio you want to hear) from the remote site from *each* site.